Magic square

+An order 4 magic square, detail from Melencolia I.

 History

 Iron plate with an order-6 magic square in Eastern Arabic numerals from China, dating to the Yuan Dynasty (1271–1368).

 The third-order magic square was known to Chinese mathematicians as early as 190 BCE, and explicitly given by the first century of the common era.
-The first dateable instance of the fourth-order magic square occurred in 587 CE in India.
+The first dateable instance of the fourth-order magic square occurred in 550 CE in India.
 Specimens of magic squares of order 3 to 9 appear in an encyclopedia from Baghdad c.
 983, the Encyclopedia of the Brethren of Purity (Rasa'il Ikhwan al-Safa).
 By the end of the 12th century, the general methods for constructing magic squares were well established.
 Around this time, some of these squares were increasingly used in conjunction with magic letters, as in Shams Al-ma'arif, for occult purposes.
 In India, all the fourth-order pandiagonal magic squares were enumerated by Narayana in 1356.
 Magic squares were made known to Europe through translation of Arabic sources as occult objects during the Renaissance, and the general theory had to be re-discovered independent of prior developments in China, India, and Middle East.
 Also notable are the ancient cultures with a tradition of mathematics and numerology that did not discover the magic squares: Greeks, Babylonians, Egyptians, and Pre-Columbian Americans.

+Magic squares also appear in art.
+For example, a magic square appears in Albrecht Dürer's Melencolia (see the photograph of the work).
+Another one appears in Wilfredo Lam's Bélial, Emperor of the Flies, a magic square is seen in the lower left quadrant of the painting.